attuna/perfect-pets/README.md

 treatment and is used by all PerfectPets clinics.

-## Pens
+## Cages
 In some cases, it’s necessary for a sick pet to be admitted to the clinic.
-Each clinic has 20–30 animal pens, each capable of holding between one and four pets.
+Each clinic has 20–30 animal cages, each capable of holding between one and four pets.
 Each pen has a unique pen number, capacity, and status (an indication of availability).
-The sick pet is allocated to a pen and the details of the pet, any treatment(s) required by the pet, and any additional comments about the care of the pet are recorded.
+The sick pet is allocated to a cage and the details of the pet, any treatment(s) required by the pet, and any additional comments about the care of the pet are recorded.
 The details of the pet’s stay in the pen are also noted, which include a pen number, and the date the pet was put into and taken out